Treechcer/FORGE/readme.md

 - `hash.value` : This switches between Hash and Time mode to compare the values of files.
 - `exeName.value` : This changes the name of the output `.exe` file, you have to end the name with `.exe`.

+## Installation

+### Release

+I would recommend downloading the newest release of this script.
+There is now testing release, you can look for it [here](https://github.com/Treechcer/FORGE/releases/tag/test-version) where is tutorial how to download it too.

+### Compile yourself

+The you can compile this yourself and create folder with your compiled `.exe`, any `.ico` that's named "FORGE.ico" and `forge.forgecfg` and adding your folder Environmental Variables into Path (Windows), for linux I have no idea how to do it for now (+ no idea how well it works - this will be tested later).